SericMa/Plotting/README.md

 # Plotting
-# A simple application for plotting the thermal data we need.
+# A simple application for plotting the thermal data we need :) .